-Fifty Eight Gin is a one man band operation, the gin distilled under a railway arch in Hackney Downs by Australian founder Mark Marmont, a former dive instructor and boat skipper, who fell in love with the cocktail industry and gin, particularly, when he moved to London in early 2007.
+Fifty Eight Gin is a one man band operation.
+The gin is distilled under a railway arch in Hackney Downs by its Australian founder Mark Marmont, a former dive instructor and boat skipper who fell in love with the cocktail industry – and gin particularly – when he moved to London in early 2007.

 Mark developed an interest in setting up his own distillery after helping his wife establish her business.
 After a year of tasting and tinkering he had the recipe – his perfect blend of savoury and citrus.
 Mark was experimental in his choice of botanicals, making interesting substitute choices, such as bergamot for lime.

 Fifty Eight Gin was named after his address, 58 Colebrooke Row, a domicile which may well ring a bell for cocktail connoisseurs, as it’s only a few doors down from award-winning bar 69 Colebrooke Row.
 In fact, Mark has cited the bar – and particularly its star barman Tony Conigliaro – as a huge influence in the production of his spirit.
 He decided to drop the “colebrooke road” part of the address out as to not confuse customers as to where it was made.
 Call it an nod, as opposed to a birth place if you will…